 Shilajit contains 60-80% of fulvic and humic acids.
 Its biological effects are to a large extent attributable to these acids acting as carriers for bioactive molecules by forming complexes with them.

 Can Fulvic Acid Help Prevent Alzheimer’s Disease?

-According to a 2011 study published in the Journal of Alzheimer’s Disease, a combination of its antioxidant and nutraceutical properties may potentially enable fulvic acid to protect us against diseases such as dementia and Alzheimer’s disease.
+According to a 2011 study published in the Journal of Alzheimer’s Disease, a combination of its antioxidant and nutraceutical properties may potentially enable fulvic acid to protect us against dementia and Alzheimer’s disease.